 When used correctly, B2B marketing attribution can help you track what touchpoints are generating the most value, make budgetary decisions based on actionable data, and more importantly, scale the profitably of your marketing campaigns.

 For most B2B companies, marketing is a sizable expense and leaders want to know what they’re getting for their buck.
+In a survey we found that 55% of marketers are tasked with the responsibility of increasing ROI and sales.

 Company leaders are no longer satisfied by performance indicators such as clicks, conversions and downloads.
 They want to know: